Grimmr/TheFool/README.md

 # TheFool
 TheFool is a simple command line csv combination program that can be used to merge, subtract and subset csv files.
 ## Installation
-### Binary
-Binaries can be found on this repo's releases page

 ### From Source
 building TheFool only requires a working go tool chain and can be done by running
 ```